Heavy Metal (film): "Epilogue"

 As the final story ends, the Loc-Nar that was terrorizing the girl destabilizes and begins breaking up.
-The girl flees it and her home.
+The girl flees from it and her home.
 The Loc-Nar then explodes, destroying the mansion in the process.
 Taarna's reborn mount appears outside and the girl happily flies away on it.
 It is then revealed that Taarna's soul has been reincarnated in the girl, transforming her into a new Taarakian.